Pro-Coded-Public/Pro.NBench.xUnit/README.md

 The Tests project contains a set of three standard NBench test classes, attrributed to collect Measurements, and Assert some conditions.

-The PerformanceTests.cs class contains a straightforward definition of an xUnit Test, attributed to act as a Theory, with a data source specified as a MemberData entry that uses the referenced NBenchTestHandler to discover test data from one of the aformentioned standard NBench Test Classes.
+The example PerformanceTests.cs class contains three straightforward method, each an xUnit Test attributed to act as a Theory, with a data source specified as a MemberData entry that uses the referenced NBenchTestHandler to discover test data from one of the aformentioned standard NBench Test Classes.

 The discovered NBench tests are iterated, and passed to the xUnit Test Method.
-The body of this method calls a standard Helper function to execute the NBench benchmarks.
+The body of this method calls a Helper function to execute the NBench benchmarks.
 Breakpoints in the NBench benchmarks are fully supported for debugging.

 ![PerformanceTests](PerformanceTests.PNG)